WetaLab/Altix/README.md

 [![Altix Screen Shot][product-screenshot]](https://discord.com/oauth2/authorize?client_id=1025532290664763492&scope=bot&permissions=534992250944)

-There are many verification bots available; however, we didn't find a suitable one for our needs, both from a technical standpoint and usability.
-I believe that this will be the last verification bot you will need.
+Are you tired of trying out different verification bots that are either too complex to set up or lack the features you need?
+Look no further, because Altix is here to meet all your verification needs.

 Here's why:
-* Setting up cannot be easier, a single command and you're off
+* <b>Easy setup</b> | With just a single command, you can have Altix up and running in no time.
-* Everything is customizable to your heart's content
+* <b>Customizable</b> | Altix lets you tailor every aspect of the bot to your specific needs and preferences.
-* Back to basics, instead of having complex hard-to-setup features, Altix is ready to go from the start
+* <b>Ready to go</b> | Instead of being bogged down by unnecessary and hard-to-configure features, Altix is designed to be simple and intuitive from the start.

-Of course, Altix isn't perfect and we strive to perfect our system to better suit our users.
+* <b>Constantly improving</b> | We know Altix isn't perfect and we're always working to make it better for our users.

 <i>Altix's core principles were designed after Sno's Wuffer</i>